awsdocs/amazon-dynamodb-developer-guide/doc_source/Scan.md

 The `Scan` operation enables you to limit the number of items that it returns in the result\.
 To do this, set the `Limit` parameter to the maximum number of items that you want the `Scan` operation to return, prior to filter expression evaluation\.

 For example, suppose that you `Scan` a table with a `Limit` value of `6` and without a filter expression\.
-The `Scan` result contains the first six items from the table that match the key condition expression from the request\.
+The `Scan` result contains the first six items from the table\.

 Now suppose that you add a filter expression to the `Scan`\.
 In this case, DynamoDB applies the filter expression to the six items that were returned, discarding those that do not match\.
 The final `Scan` result contains six items or fewer, depending on the number of items that were filtered\.